Skip to Content

 This trust provides funding each year to students that come from Stratford and are intending to study agriculture.

-These $1000 scholarships are for former students of Feilding High School taking the Bachelor of AgriScience or Bachelor of AgriCommerce degrees, and applications close on 10 March.
+These $1000 scholarships are for former students of Feilding High School taking the Bachelor of AgriScience or Bachelor of AgriCommerce degrees.

-These scholarships are for students wishing to study forestry, and close each year on 30 November.
+These scholarships are for students wishing to study forestry.

 Students who have parents that belong to the Wairoa Veterinary Club and who are undertaking a degree in agriculture, veterinary science or veterinary nursing are eligible to apply for this scholarship.

-Ex-students from Pukekohe High School who are studying agriculture, horticulture or veterinary studies are eligible for these awards, and applications close on 1 February.
+Ex-students from Pukekohe High School who are studying agriculture, horticulture or veterinary studies are eligible for these awards.

 Anybody wanting further information on scholarships for students entering an agricultural or horticultural degree at Massey University (or who want application forms) are welcome to contact: